torvalds/linux/Documentation/admin-guide/cifs/introduction.rst

   module.
-The SMB3 protocol is implemented and supported by all major file servers such as Windows (including Windows 2019 Server), as well as by Samba (which provides excellent CIFS/SMB2/SMB3 server support and tools for Linux and many other operating systems).
+The SMB3 protocol is implemented and supported by all major file servers such as Windows (including Windows 2019 Server), as well as by Samba (which provides excellent CIFS/SMB2/SMB3 server support and tools for GNU/Linux and many other operating systems).
   Apple systems also support SMB3 well, as do most Network Attached Storage vendors, so this network filesystem client can mount to a wide variety of systems.
 It also supports mounting to the cloud